DeniseAlicia/Code1/LearningDiary.md

 ## Day 3
 *19.06.2024*

-Today started with every group making a little branching story
+Today started with every group making a little branching story using hyperlinks and .html-files.
+It was fun exercise that cemented some of the lessons from yesterday.

+After a little playtest of all the games, we started with CSS.
+If HTML is all about the content, semantics and format of a webpage, CSS is about style & presentation.
+While a browser automatically generates a (very simple) stylesheet

 ### What I learned today
 - what css is/does in browsers
 - css works bei dividing all the page elements into boxes
 - css not only does colours, but also font, lines, spaces between elements, etc..
--
+- css is cascading, meaning properties are inherited by children unless they are seperatly defined
+- css has many different seperators to define which elements to style (for a playful demonstration, [try this](https://flukeout.github.io/))
+- with flex containers, css can align items within proportional to the container and its alignements

 ---
 ## **Vocabulary**